open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.AwsAppConfig/README.md

 - **ConfigurationProfileId**: Specific configuration profiles that group related feature flags.

-- **FeatureFlag**: Toggles that control the availability of specific features within the application.
+- **FlagKey**: Toggles that control the availability of specific features within the application.

-- **Attribute**: Additional properties associated with each feature flag (e.g., enabled status, description).
+- **AttributeKey**: Additional properties associated with each feature flag (e.g., enabled status, description).

 ## Example Representation

 Here’s an example representation of how these entities might look in practice:

 ## Usage